matmcreative/Mission_To_Mars_Web_Scrape_Dashboard/README.md

 # Technologies
 * HTML5
 * CSS
+* BeautifulSoup
+* Pandas
+* Splinter
+* MongoDB

 # Process

 ## Step 1 - Scraping
-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Complete initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

 * Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
 The following outlines what you need to scrape.